 What the new weapon does

 From the photographs and the limited official acknowledgement, the new Ukrainian glide bomb appears to be a clean-sheet design built around what Ukraine has and what Ukraine can manufacture in volume.
-A roughly 250-500 kg warhead.
+A 250 kg warhead.
 Pop-out wings (or possibly fixed wings with control surfaces) for glide extension.
 Inertial navigation with satellite guidance — almost certainly using GPS, possibly also Ukrainian access to European Galileo signals or even a homegrown receiver.
 Likely some form of terminal optical guidance for hardened or moving targets.

 The export question